graziellecafe/graziellecafe/README.md

-# Grazielle Café
-Hello everybody :v:
+### "Olá pessoas!" \o/ 👋

 <div align="left">
-My name is Grazielle Café and I'm 29 years old.
-I'm currently a junior Fullstack Developer.
+My name is Grazielle Café and I'm from Brazil (🇧🇷).
+I'm currently a junior FrontEnd Developer.
 Graduated in Electrical Engineering.
 In my repositories you can find the courses I'm taking and all of them with a wide README with information about what I'm studying at the moment.

 I love studying and I am always challenging myself to maintain a daily study routine.